The Risks of Glyphosate — And Why We're A Glyphosate Tested Company

 Glyphosate, the active ingredient in the widely used herbicide Roundup, is a subject of growing international concern due to its health and environmental risks.
 As evidence mounts regarding the adverse effects of glyphosate, numerous countries are taking action to reduce or completely abolish its usage.
 Despite its regulated status in various other countries, however, over 280 million pounds of glyphosate are applied to US soil each year (1).

-In this article, we will explore glyphosate’s mechanism of action, the significant health risks associated with glyphosate-containing supplements and skincare products, and our company’s third-party testing practices and commitment to a glyphosate-free approach.
+In this article, we will explore glyphosate’s mechanism of action, the significant health risks associated with glyphosate-containing supplements and skin care products, and our company’s third-party testing practices and commitment to a glyphosate-free approach.

 Glyphosate’s Mechanism of Action